 When I buy used books or from the Library I wipe the outside with baby wipes and spray a shot of lysol.
 Then I spray Lysol as I fan the pages.
 Lysol dries quickly.
 Try and keep a 10 inch distance.
 If you happen to spray closer no big deal.
 Lysol dries fast.
 Smells gone!
 And germs too!

 Does anyone know how to get the smell of cigarette smoke out of books?
 A friend just gave me a wonderful cookbook that she bought at a yard sale and it smells so strong that my allergies go wild.
-It is a small spiral bound book about 1 inch thick.

 How do you get cigarette smoke smell off of books?